jahirmedinacs/ViZCAXA/README.md

 ## Acknowledgements
 We would like to thank the open source community for their contributions to ViSCAXA.

-1. @johndoe: A software engineer with a passion for open-source development.
+1. [John Doe](https://github.com/johndoe) - A software engineer with a passion for open-source development.
 Currently working on a new JavaScript library for data visualization.
-2. @janedoe: A front-end developer who specializes in responsive web design.
+2. [Jane Doe](https://github.com/janedoe) - A front-end developer who specializes in responsive web design.
 Active contributor to several popular CSS frameworks.
-3. @sarahsmith: A data scientist who enjoys working on machine learning projects.
+3. [Sarah Smith](https://github.com/sarahsmith) - A data scientist who enjoys working on machine learning projects.
 Currently developing an NLP model for sentiment analysis.
-4. @brianlee: A full-stack developer with expertise in Ruby on Rails and React.
+4. [Brian Lee](https://github.com/brianlee) - A full-stack developer with expertise in Ruby on Rails and React.
 Passionate about building scalable and efficient web applications.
-5. @katejones: An iOS developer who enjoys creating intuitive and user-friendly mobile applications.
+5. [Kate Jones](https://github.com/katejones) - An iOS developer who enjoys creating intuitive and user-friendly mobile applications.
 Currently working on a new social media platform for photographers.

 Also I would like to thank the following resources for their invaluable help in the development of ViSCAXA: